aws-samples/text-to-sparql-on-neptune-with-uniprot/README.md

 # Text-to-SPARQL Generation for UniProt

-In this repository, we demonstrate how to ask natural language questions about proteins on the [Universal Protein Resource (UniProt)](https://www.uniprot.org/help/uniprotkb) data set.
+In this repository, we demonstrate how to ask natural language questions about proteins on the [Universal Protein Resource (UniProt)](https://www.uniprot.org/help/uniprotkb) dataset.
 UniProt is a graph dataset defined using [Resource Description Framework (RDF)](https://www.w3.org/RDF/).
 We can query it using RDF's [SPARQL](https://www.w3.org/TR/sparql11-query/) query language against a triple store that has the UniProt data.

 We demonstrate how to enable users who have domain knowledge of proteins (but are not necessarily developers proficient in SPARQL) to ask natural language questions about proteins and use a large language model (LLM) to convert the question to a SPARQL query.